The 5 Layers Of Earth’s Atmosphere – What They Are And Their Characteristics

 Composition Of The Exosphere

-As I already mentioned, the exosphere is almost completely devoid of any substances and atmospheric gasses.
+As already mentioned, the exosphere is almost completely devoid of any substances and atmospheric gases.
 This makes the composition of the exosphere resemble that of the vacuum of space very closely.
 More so than that of any other atmospheric layer.

 The only elements that can be found in any significant numbers in the exosphere are helium and hydrogen.
 They are so widely dispersed, however, that their presence is of no real importance or relevance.